ara3d/ara3d-studio/README.md

 **Q: What data leaves my machine?**
 Only the registration details you explicitly provide (email and name) for commercial licenses.
 No telemetry or model data is sent.

-**Q: How can I contribute?**
-- Build plug-ins and scripts with the **[Ara 3D SDK](https://github.com/ara3d/ara3d-sdk)**
-- File bugs and feature requests in this repo’s **Issues**
-- Share example datasets and workflows that stress real-world needs

 ---

-## Show your support
+## Support and Contribute

 If you want to show your support for Ara 3D Studio please:
-- Open issues with clear repro steps and files when possible
+- Report issues with clear repro steps and files when possible
+- Build plug-ins and scripts with the **[Ara 3D SDK](https://github.com/ara3d/ara3d-sdk)**
-- Suggest features
+- Suggest features and enhancements
 - Share feedback on workflows you’d like to streamline
+- Share example datasets and workflows that stress real-world needs
 - Tell colleagues who might benefit

 ---